All Episodes

 It really is.

-Well, it's great talking to you and same here.
+Well, it's great talking to you.

-Because it's you know, it it that that really is a good analogy.
+I'm glad you got through because it's, you know, that really is a good analogy.

-Uh it's an excellent point.
+It's an excellent point.

-And it's all derives, it's all springing from the fact that we had a caller earlier who wanted to defend Al Jazeera as a just straight down the line news organization that probably was more reliable objectively than CNN, the caller said.
+And it's all derives, it's all springing from the fact that we had a caller earlier who wanted to defend Al Jazeera as a just straight down-the-line news organization that probably was more reliable objectively than CNN, the caller said.

 Like I said, you have to know the difference between Islamist and Islamist terrorist and Muslim.